silentDoc/processing_gfx/NoiseTheory/valuenoise.md

 #### Composition of noise with other functions

-Noise can be composed or combined with any type of function, not only among octaves.
+Noise can be composed or combined with any type of function, not only among layers of noise.
 We can use noise to add a little of variability to a known function, or to simulate effects such as to hand draw a square or a known shape.

 The idea is simple, we can add the noise value to the function that we want to distort a little bit.
 Find a simple example below on how noise can impact a known function, the *sine function*